-In January 2018, the Data Safety Monitoring Board, an independent committee of clinical and drug safety experts, evaluated data from the first 50 patients treated in the study and observed no safety issues.
+The Data Safety Monitoring Board, an independent committee of clinical and drug safety experts, evaluated data after 50 and 100 patients have been treated in the study and observed no safety issues.
 The committee recommended continuation without modification of the study protocol.